-District ecologist Scott Kobal has been working for 25 years to save the somewhat finicky flower as part of a nationwide recovery project sponsored by the U.S. Fish and Wildlife Service and Nature Conservancy.
+District ecologist Scott Kobal has been working for more than 25 years to save the somewhat finicky flower as part of a nationwide recovery project sponsored by the U.S. Fish and Wildlife Service and Nature Conservancy.

 The perennial herb has its challenges: It’s pollinated only by the nocturnal hawkmoth, which normally doesn’t visit small populations; requires a specific fungus in the soil to thrive; doesn’t like to be crowded out by other vegetation; and is a favorite treat for deer.

 The orchid was listed as federally threatened in 1989 due to severe habitat loss, small remaining population sizes and low reproductive health.

 All of which adds up to put the orchid at risk of becoming endangered in the foreseeable future.

 It also gives Kobal and his volunteers plenty of work to do.

 The orchid is currently growing in three DuPage forest preserves (which will not be named to protect the flower).
 It grows in a variety of habitats, from mesic prairie to wetlands such as sedge meadows, marsh edges, and even bogs.
 It blooms for 7 to 10 days from late June to early July.

 Kobal’s early efforts to save the orchid entail looking for the orchids in DuPage preserves, placing deer cages around the ones he finds, and planting seeds at those sites to boost their populations.
 His work has expanded to include collecting demographic data on the plants, hand pollinating and inoculating the soil around this delicate orchid.